777marc/vumc-github-stars/README.md

 ## Notes

 -   services:
     I created a service provider for the Github api calls to make it easier and cleaner to use in the controller.
-I stopped short of build a repository for the results since the interaction with the data was minimal.
+I stopped short of building a repository for the results since the interaction with the data was minimal.
 -   stack: (laravel, react)
     This solution was built on Laravel 9 with a React front end.
 I was able to leverage their Sail package to easily containerize the solution.
 -   db: (migrations, seeders)